 I visited Hobart, and Tasmania, for the first time last week for a girl’s weekend (during the week, cos that’s how we roll).
-It is such an incredibly short flight from Melbourne – a little over an hour.
+It’s such an incredibly short flight from Melbourne – a little over one hour.
 With cheap flights, there was no reason not to go.
-I didn’t know a lot about Hobart, the city, before venturing south.
+I didn’t know a lot about Hobart before venturing south.
 However, I did know Tasmania has some of the best naturally beautiful landscape in Australia.
 I will definitely be checking it out in the summertime.

-You are surrounded by nature, only a short flight from the mainland and there are some excellent things to do in the area.
-This is what I got up to during my brief two day mid-week Tasmanian sojourn and a list of my favourite things to do in Hobart.
-Don’t worry, I will be back to eat more and visit my uncle and his partner who recently moved to Bruny Island — in summer, that is.
+You are surrounded by nature, only a short flight from the mainland and there are some excellent things to do in Hobart.
+This is what I got up to during my brief two-day midweek Tasmanian sojourn and a list of my favourite things to do in Hobart.

-Instead though, there was a comfortable common area, complete with a fire, because Hobart is cold.
-Just in case you hadn’t figured that out yet with all my promises to return in summer, but not a minute before.
+Instead, there was a comfortable common area – complete with a fire, because Hobart is cold.
+Just in case you hadn’t figured that out yet with all my promises to return in summer (but not a minute before).
 They also have a free shuttle bus that takes guests up to the top of Mount Wellington for free, which saved us at least $30.
 The same shuttle also took us to a wildlife sanctuary so we could see a Tasmanian devil, and then onwards to MONA.
 These extras definitely made our time in Hobart infinitely better.
 We were able to fit in so much more to our short trip, which I appreciated.

 The Pickled Frog is also very centrally located close to the city’s mall.
 It is within walking distance to Hobart’s main attractions, including Salamanca and Battery Point.
 The hostel offered everything you could want at a very reasonable price.

 I finally got to see a Tasmanian devil, which is most certainly an odd-looking creature.
-They unfortunately don’t have a long life-span due to their love for eating and then becoming road kill.
-Plus a cancer strikes many of them down before they reach four years old.
+They, unfortunately, don’t have a long life-span due to their love for eating and then becoming roadkill.
+Plus cancer strikes many of them down before they reach four years old.
 The sanctuary looks after them and also breeds the devils, so they don’t become extinct like a certain Tasmanian tiger.
 The way they move is kind of hilarious.
 Their hind legs kind of hop together as they scurry along.

-MONA (Museum of Old and New Art) was the place everyone said we had to visit in Hobart, because it MAKES Hobart.
-So we went along and got a cheaper ticket because part of the bottom floor wasn’t operational.
+MONA (Museum of Old and New Art) is the place at the top of every “things to do in Hobart list” and after visiting, it’s easy to see why.
+We ended up getting a cheaper ticket because part of the bottom floor wasn’t operational.
 The museum is underground, which adds to the creepy factor, but then you see the artwork on display.
 The words I would use to describe what I saw?
 Odd, thought-provoking, mind-boggling, interesting, curious.
 I don’t want to give away what you will find.
-But what you see will have an impact on you, and you definitely won’t ever be able to forget many of the exhibits.
+But what you see will have an impact on you and you definitely won’t ever be able to forget many of the exhibits.
 I think all visitors just need to enter with an open mind.

 Although we got a free lift there, we decided to take the ferry back to Hobart.
 It was worth it because the views were spectacular from the back deck, and I got to sit on a sheep.
 Yes, the ferry continued the weird MONA theme with graffiti everywhere, including in the toilets.
 If you are heading to MONA, go via the ferry.

-I had read that Battery Point was the place in Hobart to just wander through, so that is what we did.
+Another one of my favourite things to do in Hobart is to go for a wander through Battery Point.
 We walked, I photographed and we ate another delicious meal at Jackman and McRoss Bakery.
 We passed many historical homes and I admired the colourful facades, the wrought iron second-floor balconies, the vintage bikes parked so perfectly outside the front doors.